How to Store Breastmilk and Formula

 Did you know you can still breastfeed, but not?
 One way to keep the breastmilk pumping is by storing it.
 This is a game changer for many moms!
 For example, the working moms and moms having trouble with breastfeeding.
 Still, there are some things to keep in mind to be sure your breastmilk stays safe for your baby.
 This article covers what you to need to know about how to store breastmilk and formula.

 After you have pumped your milk, you can either store it in bottles or plastic bags specific for storing breastmilk.

 - If you would like to store your milk for longer than 72 hours: transfer it to a plastic breastmilk storage bag and label the bag.
-You will want to label the bag with the number of ounces as well as the date.
+Note both the number of ounces as well as the date.
 To determine the ounces, use the number of ounces on the bottle, not the bag, as it is difficult to measure the ounces once the milk is poured into the bag.
 Some bags also have a place to write the time the milk was expressed.
 That is useful information because your milk at the beginning of the day will be different than milk at the end of the day.

 When you are freezing your milk, lay the bag flat until the milk is frozen.
 This will make it easier to store the bags if they are all laying flat.
 Once frozen, organize your milk from oldest to newest.